psychemedia/island-storynotes/elder-puckaster.md

 Here little Master Puck put in his word.

-" John Kann — John Kann,
+"John Kann — John Kann,
 You great big man,
 Though broad and tall.
 We'll make you small,
 If you'll dance with me
 On the fairy lea.
-There 's dust on the feni —
+There's dust on the feni —
 The lady's fern,
 That waves o'er the burn.
 Brown stripes are seen